karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

-- Live restart behavior — final frame policy
+- Live restart behavior — final frame policy (corrected)
-  - Persist a header-only frame at stop() after the full flush so the last update contains exactly one header line, and include the hint line (“Press q to cancel, r to restart”) so instructions remain visible in the final frame.
+  - Final persisted frame is the full table (header + rows + summary + hint).
+This keeps script rows visible at the end and the hint present during running.
-  - This guards environments where a trailing update could omit the header and closes the live.restart.behavior test.
+  - Header-only rendering is reserved for the restart bridge (“onCancelled('restart')”) to preserve the table area between sessions (no duplicate table).
-  - We continue to render a single header-only frame at the restart bridge (“onCancelled('restart')”) so the next session reuses the same area without a flash.
+  - Tests still assert the final frame contains exactly one header line (no duplicates) and include the hint; this remains satisfied without a header-only final flush.
 - Live restart behavior — fix (UI reuse header-only bridge)
   - Create one RunnerUI per overall run in service and pass it into each runSessionOnce; remove per-session stop/spacing so service stops the UI once at the end of the overall run.
   - On restart, detach key handlers only and keep the sink/renderer alive; render a single header-only frame to bridge the restart boundary (no global clear, no duplicate table).
 The instructions line remains visible during running frames.